deliteser112/eclipse-platform-releng-buildtools/gradle/README.md

 back-ported JUnit 4.13 code; and core, which contains all Nomulus source code.
 Gradle can be used to compile and run all Java tests.

-Gradle is configured to use the existing Nomulus source tree.
+Gradle is configured to use the directory containing this file as root, but use the existing Nomulus source tree.

 Dependencies are mostly the same as in Bazel, with a few exceptions: